carlosealuz/image_orientation_net/README.md

 The code will save a csv file (**test.preds.csv**) with the predicted orientation for all images in validation dataset.
 The code will also save the best weights during training (using the validation loss as monitor).

-I used this csv with opencv to load and save all images with the upright orientation.
+I used the file **test.preds.csv** save all images with the upright orientation.
 You can check those images in this file **dataset/correct_orientation.zip**